janmayer/talks/cloudless-testing-serverless-applications/talk.md

 <!--
-- Collaboration: Fosters improved interaction between team members, leading to better understanding and knowledge sharing.
+Collaboration:
+  - Enhances communication: Promotes shared understanding among roles.
-  - Stakeholders, Product Owners (POs), and Project Managers (PMs) love
+  - Stakeholders, Product Owners (POs), and Project Managers (PMs) love this
+  - Better understanding and knowledge sharing

+Clarity:
-- Clarity: Reduces misunderstandings and promotes clearer expectations before coding, focusing on what the system should do, not how.
+  - Reduces misunderstandings and promotes clearer expectations before coding
+  - focus on what the system should do, not how
+  - Ensures business-value focus: Encourages building features that matter to users.

+Testability:
-- Testability: Ensures system behavior can be automatically tested and verified, regardless of the underlying implementation.
+  - Ensures system behavior can be automatically tested and verified,
+  - regardless of the underlying implementation.

+Documentation:
-- Documentation: Provides up-to-date, executable, and implementation-agnostic specifications.
+  - Provides up-to-date, executable, and implementation-agnostic specifications.

-Enhances communication: Promotes shared understanding among roles.
-Reduces misunderstandings: Clarifies expectations before coding.
-Minimizes rework: Uncovers issues early, saving time and resources.
-Improves documentation: Provides up-to-date, executable specifications.
-Facilitates testing: Promotes test-driven approach, catching issues early.
-Ensures business-value focus: Encourages building features that matter to users.
-Boosts collaboration: Fosters team-wide engagement and knowledge sharing.
 -->

 ---

 ### Recommendations

-* Part of your codebase (can be refactored!) <!-- e.g. unify steps definitions -->
+* Part of your codebase (can be refactored!)
 * Not an exact science
-  * Write behavior, not procedures <!-- less like imperative tests, declarative rather than imperative ​-->
+  * Write behavior, not procedures
-  * Hide irrelevant details, but not too much <!-- for that Behavior, especially when setting up given steps -->
+  * Hide irrelevant details, but not too much
-  * Consider Shortcuts <!-- write directly to the database -->
+  * Consider Shortcuts
 * If need tests for your tests, you have gone too far

 <!--
+- Refactor when knowledge about your system increases

 French Poetry 18th Century
+- less like imperative tests, declarative rather than imperative
+- hide for that Behavior, keep some technical details
+- consider write directly to the database

+...
 -->

 ---